 - The owner of private property on which a vehicle has been abandoned, may request in writing to the municipality, that the vehicle be removed (AS 28.11.030).
 The State or municipality may then sell the vehicle at public auction.
 The buyer of the vehicle at public auction may then apply for a title by surrendering the affidavit of sale of a vehicle for towing and/or storage lien along with an Application for Title and Registration, completed in full.
-(Form 812 or 812A)
+(Form 812)

 A vehicle abandoned on private property.
 (AS 28.11.025)